akeneo/pim-community-dev/UPGRADE-1.5.md

 To prepare this shiny future, we've introduced a new Akeneo component which contains only pure business logic related to the versioning.

-The versioning process itself will be re-worked in a future, to make this future change painless, you can ensure to always rely on the SaverInterface, the BulkSaverInterface and the Versioning component models.
+The versioning process itself will be re-worked in a future version.
+To make this future change painless, you can ensure to always rely on the SaverInterface, the BulkSaverInterface and the Versioning component models.

 As usual, we provide upgrade commands (cf last chapter) to easily update projects migrating from 1.4 to 1.5.